Vyral/josh-painter-recruiting/_posts/2020-03-18-coronavirus-addendumamendment.md

 Can be used to remove the Notice to Perform and Demand to Close requirement.

-Can be used to allow buyer to cancel, even after having removed loan contingency.
+Can be used to allow buyer to cancel, even after having removed loan contingency.&nbsp;